openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 `powerUnit` is set to `auto-detect`.
 In case the `powerItem` is delivering a valid `QuantityType<Power>` state, this setting is fine.
-If the item delivers a raw number without unit please select `powerUnit` accordingly if item state, is Watt or Kilowatt unit.
+If the item delivers a raw number without unit, please select `powerUnit` accordingly if item state, is Watt or Kilowatt unit.

 ## Solcast Channels